tgray/muttqt/README.markdown

 a single entry for multiple email address storage locations.

-`muttqt` currently interfaces with mutt aliases files, a database of email addresses that you have sent emails too, as well as functionality to communicate with other external tools, such as:
+`muttqt` currently interfaces with mutt aliases files, a database of email addresses that you have sent emails to, as well as functionality to communicate with other external tools, such as:

 - [contacts][] - a small tool that talks to the Mac OS X Address Book